Canonyai/CSU33013-202122-SOFTWARE-ENGINEERING-PROJECT-/README.md

 For version control we used Github.
 We use pull requests to contribute code and each pull request required a review from two other members to be merged into the main branch.
 We were able to provide comments and feedback on contributed work and request changes.

+To run the app: -
+1. Download the Zip File
+2. Have docker runner in the background
+3. Open your terminal and go to the directory which has this file
+4. Run docker compose up
+5. The web app shoud be running on the localhost